 In Norway, most major oil spills have been from shipping close to the the coast line.
 So far, the Norwegian petroleum industry has not been the cause of any major oil spills that have resulted in environmental damage.
 Since Norway’s petroleum activities began, no oil spill from the industry has ever reached the shoreline.

 On the Norwegian shelf, private, municipal and governmental oil spill preparedness and response services has been organised to limit the impacts of any acute pollution, should such a situation occur.
 Under the Pollution Control Act, operators are required to maintain a level of preparedness and response which is dimensioned to deal with acute pollution from their activities.

 The Norwegian Coastal Administration, subordinated to the Ministry of Transport and Communications, is responsible for coordinating overall national oil spill preparedness and governmental preparedness for acute pollution.
 The Ministry of Climate and Environment is responsible for establishing requirements for acute pollution preparedness in municipalities and private enterprises.
 The Norwegian Environment Agency approves emergency response plans and ensures compliance with the requirements.

 All acute oil spills from installations on the continental shelf are reported to the Coastal Administration, and the causes are investigated.

 NOFO administers and maintains preparedness and response resources including personnel, equipment and vessels.
 NOFO has five bases along the coast, situated at Stavanger, Mongstad, Kristiansund, Træna/Sandnessjøen and Hammerfest.
 In addition, NOFO equipment is permanently deployed on some fields.
-NOFO has a total of 25 offshore recovery systems and conducts joint exercises every year.
+NOFO has a total of 25 offshore recovery systems, that is to say seagoing systems with oil lenses and – spillers, and conducts joint exercises every year.